DudeSquaredEdud/DudeSquaredEdud.github.io/blog.md

 ---

+# Piss in the jar, throw it out far

+## I hate js

+I hate it I hate it I hate it I hate it

 ## It's ALIVE!

 After a long time of applying to jobs and getting a side job (without even a main job yet :/ ), on the one snowy day in many years I have taken up my offer and encroached upon my self the task to do that shit and make it happen.
 And it works!
 I am very happy.